Downloadable 2018 Events and Programs Schedule

 Presque Isle Historical Society strives to fulfill its mission of promoting local history with a variety of public programs and activities, including but not limited to exhibits, publications, lectures, tours, maintenance and operation of the Vera Estey House and the historic fire station for housing and displaying historic materials, fundraising events, and various educational programs.

-Currently, the Society has eight different types of tours:
+Currently, the Society has several different types of tours: